momentohq/public-dev-docs/docs/topics/develop/sdks/nodejs/index.md

 ## Requirements

 - Node version [14 or higher](https://nodejs.org/en/download/) is required.
-- A Momento Api key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).
+- A Momento API key is required; you can get one from the [Momento Web Console](https://console.gomomento.com/).

 ## Resources